urpedersen/URPTools/mbar/readme.md

 # mbar
-Implementation of the iterative MBAR algorithm for reweighing of a series of umbrella sampling computations.
+Implementation of the iterative MBAR algorithm for reweighing of a series of umbrella sampling computations, thus related to the weighted histogram analysis method (WHAM).
 Read [Shirts and Chodera, J. Chem.
 Phys.
 129, 124105 (2008)](http://dx.doi.org/10.1063/1.2978177) for details on the MBAR algorithm.

 ## Build
 Just type